The dangers of high-speed car accidents.

 Occasionally, we’ve seen cases where the other driver decided they didn’t want to speak to the authorities and took off.
 If this happens, try to get their license plate number and take a picture or write it down.
 If not, write the best description you can of their car.

 If you believe the other driver was at fault, you have the option to file a claim with their insurance carrier.
 Although you can do this yourself, it is a good idea to speak with a personal injury lawyer first, to ensure you ask for enough compensation for your damages.
 A free consultation allows you to find answers to your questions and learn about your options.

-For over 26 years, Auger & Auger has been assisting car accident victims throughout the Carolinas with the process of seeking compensation for their injuries.
+For over 26 years, Auger & Auger Accident and Injury Lawyers has been assisting car accident victims throughout the Carolinas with the process of seeking compensation for their injuries.
 We know how to fight the insurance companies both in and out of court, and we’ll dedicate all of our resources to providing you with the best representation possible.

 Please give us a call today at (855) 971-1114 or contact us online for a free, no-obligation consultation with an experienced car accident lawyer.
 Your consultation is confidential, and if you decide to move forward with a claim, we can help with the next steps.